Demo

 Plymouth, MN Full Time

-The Department of Community Corrections and Rehabilitation (DOCCR) seeks Correctional Officers at the Adult Corrections Facility (ACF) to promote public safety and provide for victim restoration by holding offenders accountable and providing opportunities for change through assessment and supervision.
+The Department of Community Corrections and Rehabilitation (DOCCR) is seeking multiple Correctional Officers for the Adult Corrections Facility (ACF) to promote public safety and provide for victim restoration by holding offenders accountable and providing opportunities for change through assessment and supervision.
 The ACF is a confinement center for adult offenders committed by the courts to serve a maximum sentence of one year.

 Salary will be based upon the qualifications of the applicants and is negotiable within the targeted salary range for this position.